Water-Melon/Melang/docs/index.md

 Melang is a script language with these features below:

 - basic programming structures
-- preemptive scheduling coroutine in single thread
+- step-sharing scheduling coroutine in single thread
 - reflection
 - injection
 - reactive programming